anisbet/pipe/Readme.md

                   Like '-1', but you can specify a given step value like '-2'.
                   '10' '-1c0:-2' => 8.
 An invalid increment value will fail silently unless
                   '-D' is used.
+ -4<c0,c1,...cn>: Compute difference between value in previous column.
+If the values in the
+                  line above are numerical the previous line is subtracted from the current line.
  -a<c0,c1,...cn>: Sum the non-empty values in given column(s).
  -A             : Modifier that outputs the number of key matches from dedup.
                   The end result is output similar to 'sort | uniq -c' ie: ' 4 1|2|3'